wavemotion-dave/A8DS/readme.txt

 and an older Atari 800 48K machine for backwards compatibility with some older games that don't play nice with a more "modern" XL/XE setup.
-As such, it's really grown to be more capable than a stock XEGS machine but the purpose of this emulator is to allow someone to pay the entire 8-bit line up of games on their Nitendo DS/DSi handhelds.
+As such, it's really grown to be more capable than a stock XEGS machine but the purpose of this emulator is to allow someone to play nearly the entire 8-bit line up of games on their Nitendo DS/DSi handhelds.

 The emulator comes "equipped" with the ability to run executable images or disk